Content marketing revolves around a simple premise.

 A blog post without personality is like pizza without the topping.

 - Go over what you’ve written so far and identified all gobbledygook.

 - Replace all complicated words with simple everyday ones.

 - Work your brand tone and style into the body.

-- Add a dash of humor.
+- Add a dash of humour.
 It humanizes you and your brand.

 - Share a personal story if it fits the context, you’ll connect better with readers.